Hackdex-App/hackdex-website/src/app/faq/entries.md

 ### How does Hackdex make money?
 *We don't.*

 Hackdex is a labor of love for the Pokémon community.
 That means no ads or paid features.
-Romhack development is already a gray area, so we don't want to add further risks to the project.
+Romhack development can already be considered a gray area, so we don't want to compound any risks through monetization.

 The code is [fully open source](https://github.com/Hackdex-App/hackdex-website), so if you really want to support the project, feel free to contribute!